walt-port/prod-e/docs/network-architecture.md

 - **Inbound**: PostgreSQL (5432) from ECS Task Security Group
 - **Outbound**: No outbound rules (not needed)

+## Implementation Status

+The following network components have been successfully implemented:

+- ✅ VPC with DNS support and hostnames
+- ✅ Public and private subnets across two availability zones
+- ✅ Internet Gateway for public subnet internet access
+- ✅ NAT Gateway for private subnet outbound internet access
+- ✅ Route tables and associations for proper traffic routing
+- ✅ Security groups for access control

 ## Network Troubleshooting

 ### Common Issues